-Medical malpractice can occur when a healthcare professional or medical facility causes an injury to a patient due to omission or a negligent act.
+Medical malpractice occurs when a medical care professional or facility causes an injury to a patient due to omission or a negligent act.
+It can occur during one or all stages of treatment, including:

 Examples of medical malpractice may include:

-- Misdiagnosis or failure to diagnose a medical condition
+- Misdiagnosing or failing to diagnose medical conditions

 - Ignoring or misreading lab results